Facential/Model-for-Classification/README.md

 ## Results

-After running the notebook, you will obtain the following results:
+After doing experiments, these are the report of what we got so far.